subalterngames/fast_image_encoder/README.md

 Before opening the Unity project for the first time, compile the Rust and C# libraries (see above) and copy them into: `cs/FastImageEncoder/UnityExample/Assets/FastImageEncoder/`.

+#### 3a.
+Minimal Example

+The MinimalExample scene has a script that generates 10 `ImageEncoders` and encodes each captured image in a separate thread.
+It's not necessary to use the `ImageEncoder` class; it's mostly minimal boilerplate code.
+For example, `ImageEncoder` immediately writes the png to disk but you might want to manipulate it before saving it.
+The `ImageBuffers` class that it references *is* part of Fast Image Encoder and you should always use it.

+#### 3b.
+Benchmark

-This Unity example creates 10 cameras and runs 4 image encoding benchmarks:
+This Unity scene creates 10 cameras and runs 4 image encoding benchmarks:

 1. Sequentially with Unity's image converter
 2. In concurrent threads with Unity's image converter
 3. Sequentially with Fast Image Encoder
 4. In concurrent threads with Fast Image Encoder

-In Unity Editor, open the SampleScene and press Play.

 There are 10 cameras, so there are 10 renders per frame.